lucashill1717/lucashill1717/README.md

 - 👋 Hi, I’m @lucashill1717!
-- 👀 I’m interested in AI/ML, Python, and Linux.
+- 👀 I’m interested in Python scripting, embedded programming, and AI/ML.
-- 🌱 I’m currently learning C++.
+- 🌱 I’m currently re-learning C++.
-- 💞️ I’m looking to collaborate on Linux issues and model creation with Python.
+- 💞️ I’m looking to collaborate on Linux issues and Python development.
 - 📫 How to reach me: lucashill1717@gmail.com